guitarbeerchocolate/learn-to-code-environment/BACKEND.md

 Now you need to learn about GNU/Linux.
 For this you will need to understand 3 things:
  1. The commands (begin with the command ls).
+I find this a good place to start https://www.w3schools.com/whatis/whatis_cli.asp
  2. An editor (vi is character building here).
  3. Writing Shell Scripts.